A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Truth Discretization

-where $M_{s}$ is the stabilized mass matrix related to $m$, $M$ is the not-stabilized mass matrix related to $n$, $K_{s}$ and $K_{s}^{T}$ are the stiffness matrices related to $a_{s}$ and $a_{s}^{*}$, respectively, $B_s$ is the stabilized mass matrix related to $b_s$, $B^{T}$ is the block linked to $b^{*}$ and $f_{s}$ is the vector whose components are the coefficients of the stabilized force term.
-Every block is derived as in \eqref{matrix-block}.
+where $M_{s}$ is the stabilized mass matrix related to $m$, $M$ is the not-stabilized mass matrix related to $n$, $K_{s}$ and $K_{s}^{T}$ are the stiffness matrices related to $a_{s}$ and $a_{s}^{*}$, respectively, $B_s$ is the stabilized mass matrix related to $b_s$, $B^{T}$ is the block linked to $b^{*}$ and $\mathbf{f}_{s}$ is the vector whose components are the coefficients of the stabilized force term.

-We indicate with $|\|\cdot\||$ the energy norm related to the bilinear form $a$ belonging to Advection-Diffusion equations \eqref{advection-diffusion}, i.e.
+We indicate with $|\|\cdot\||$ the energy norm of the bilinear form $a$ in the Advection-Diffusion operator, i.e.

 Therefore, we define the SUPG norm on $H_{0}^{1}(\Omega)$ as